Your Paranormal

 Night after night, Lady Louisa would walk the corridors of Longleat House searching for her lost footman.
 Endlessly knocking on doors and tapping at panels in search of secret hiding places.

 After his wife's death, the 2nd Viscount moved out from Longleat House to live in the village of Horningsham.
-Some whispered that the real reason for him doing so was that he was terrified of running into Louisa, as she walked the top passage after nightfall, looking for her loyal footman.
+Some whispered that the real reason for him doing so was that he was terrified of running into Louisa as she walked the top passage after nightfall, looking for her loyal footman.
 He is also said to have nearly ruined himself and his two sisters by his extravagance after his wife died.

-The ghost of Lady Louisa or the Green Lady, as she has become known, is said today to be the ghost most frequently encountered at Longleat.
+The ghost of Lady Louisa, or the Green Lady, as she has become known, is said today to be the ghost most frequently encountered at Longleat.
 The corridor outside the library where the footman met his death is now known as The Green Lady's Walk.

 Related ArticlesThese articles may also be of interest to you